Pastor of Iglesia Conexiones, a baptist church in Jessup, MD. B.A. in Bible, B.S. English Ed., M.S. in Educational Leadership.

 Then God speaks to the Spirit of God, “Let there be light,” and the Spirit responds by bringing light into existence.
 We see here another clue for plurality in the Godhead: God and the Spirit of God interact with each other.
 God speaks to the Spirit, and the Spirit listens and responds to God.

 Finally, God makes a reference to Himself in a plural form when creating the man.
 “Let us make man in our image, after our likeness” (Genesis 1:26-28, KJV).
 Although Jews have argued that God is speaking here to his angels, this cannot be the case.
-Otherwise, the creation of humanity would be the work of God and the angels, and we would have to say that there is a possibility that angels too have creating power since God is extending an invitation to create.
+Otherwise, the creation of humanity would be the work of God and the angels, and we would have to say that there is a possibility that angels too have power to create since God is extending an invitation to create.
 But we know that the work of the angels during creation was simply to praise God for his works (Job 38:7).
 A more consistent interpretation is that God is speaking once again to the Spirit of God (whom we call the Holy Spirit), who Himself is God and can create.

 This interpretation of Genesis is reinforced by the very words Moses used to write the passage.
 “In the beginning Elohim created hashomayim (the heavens, Himel) and haaretz (the earth).”
 (Bereshis 1, Orthodox Jewish Bible; cf. Genesis 1:1) Moses called God Elohim, which actually means Gods; and the unity of Elohim is seen in that the Bible says Elohim creates (singular form bara), not a plural form.